 Delta Dental of Minnesota makes it easy to decode some of the confusion around dental insurance.
-There are many terms that dentists and insurance providers uses to describe procedures and it can be difficult to understand what all of these terms mean.
+Dentists and insurance providers use many terms to describe procedures, and we know it can be difficult to understand it all.

-Use this resources to understand the jargon with clear explanations of common dental terms.
-For many of the more complicated terms, we have provided examples which may make it easier to understand in context.
+Below, we have put together explanations for some common dental jargon.
+For some of the more complicated terms, we have provided examples which may make it easier to understand in context.

 Abrasion The abnormal wearing away of tooth substance by a mechanical process.

 Abscess Acute or chronic, localized inflammation, with a collection of pus, associated with tissue destruction and, frequently, swelling, usually secondary to infection.

 Abutment A tooth or teeth used to support and anchor a fixed or removable prosthesis.

 Actisite A plastic fiber impregnated with the antibiotic tetracycline.
 Used by general practitioners or periodontists, it is placed in specific sites in the gums that have active periodontal disease to eliminate or reduce the disease-causing bacteria.

 Alveolar bone The bone surrounding the roots of teeth.

 Alveolectomy The shaping of the alveolar ridge of the jawbone by surgical procedures for the removal of bony prominences, usually in preparation for the construction of a prosthetic appliance.

 A metal alloy consisting of silver, tin, zinc, and copper combined with mercury and used as a restorative material for teeth.